Honda Fit (first generation): Malaysia

 Post-2006 facelift Honda Jazz in Malaysia.

 The Malaysian version was available in two variants, the 1.5 i-DSI and 1.5 VTEC.
 Both are equipped with CVT-7 and are front wheel drive.
 No manual transmission is offered.
 Unlike the Australian market, which had different trims for the Jazz e.g., (GLi (base model with 1.3 motor), VTi (1.5 VTEC motor without body kit) and VTi-S (Sports model with body kit), the Malaysian Jazz models were either the 1.3 iDSi or the 1.5 VTEC.
 As of March 2003, a sole 1.4 i-DSi model was the only variant available.

 Standard equipment on both models includes air-conditioning, driver and front passenger air-bags, CD/radio head unit, ABS brakes, EBD, trip computer, central locking, power-assisted windows, power-assisted side mirrors, power-assisted steering, reflector halogen headlights, and folding seats.
 Optional extras can be purchased from Honda Dealers/Service Centers all around Malaysia at retail price.
 A three-year warranty is standard for all Jazz models purchased from authorized Honda dealers in Malaysia.

 Initially, the Jazz was sold as an imported model from Japan, with the sole variant powered by a 1.3 i-DSI engine.
 Variants included the 1.3 i-DSi and the 1.5 VTEC model.
 In 2004, the 1.5 i-DSi models were imported from Thailand and 1.5 i-VTEC models were imported from Japan.
 Subsequently, Malaysia received units built in Thailand.
 The main and most noticeable difference were rear disc brakes.
 Japanese models incorporated rear drum brakes.

 In early 2006, the Jazz underwent a facelift (introduced earlier in Japan).
 The new version included new front fascia and bumpers, new rear bumper, new side skirts, side-mirror-mounted indicators/turn signals, rear LED brake lights, rear LED third brake light, body-colored housing headlights and minor interior changes.
 The motor remained unchanged.

 Singapore

-Sold as the Jazz in Singapore by the authorized dealer and Fit by parallel importers.
-1.5 L i-DSI variant is offered for the Jazz while the Fit sold by parallel importers is available in 1.3 L only.
-CVT or five-speed manual transmissions are offered in Singapore.
+The model is sold as the Jazz in Singapore by Kah Motor, Honda's authorized dealer in Singapore, and Fit by parallel importers.
+A 1.5 L i-DSI variant is offered for the Jazz, while the Fit sold by parallel importers is available in 1.3 L only.
+CVT or five-speed manual transmissions are offered from either retail channel.